What Is a Physics Solver & Calculator?

 - A relatively new brand that may not yet have the same brand equity as its competitors

-- An AI-first solver for STEM, but it lacks the breadth of non-science subjects offered by others
+- Primarily focused on STEM subjects, lacking the breadth of non-science topics offered by others

 Who They're For

-- Students and engineers seeking help with complex physics problems
+- Students seeking help with complex physics and engineering problems

 - Educators looking for AI-powered supplemental teaching tools